Code-Institute-Submissions/Raivis80-MS-2-JavaScript/README.md

     - Select dificulty level to start the game.
     - Click or tap on target objects once they spawn.
 1. Select Level
-    - Select Dificulty level "Easy", "Medium", "Hard".
+    - Touch enabled devices staart with higher speed.
-        - "Easy" Start with one target.
-        - "Medium" Start with two targets.
+    - Levels for mobile devices  = "Easy" Start with one target, "Medium" start with two targets "Hard" start with three targets.
-        - "Hard" Start with three targets.
+    - Levels for PC's devices  = "Easy" Start with two targets, "Medium" start with three targets "Hard" start with four targets.
 1. Score Counters
     - Score counter:
-        - Will increase by 1, once player clicks the target.
+        - Will increase by 1, once player clicks on the target.
     - Missed score counter:
         - Will increase by 1 if target is not clicked on time or target is missed altogether.
 1. Lives Remaining